 Profound or Severe Dyslexia

 I have two kids who are profoundly dyslexic.
 They have a lot more confusion about just about everything.
-One of my kids simply could not remember how old he was even at 9 years old with much prompting!
+Learning the basics of language arts and math was slow and oftentimes full of frustration.

 They definitely had more co-existing learning issues but their weak executive functioning skills were by far the most debilitating of their issues.
 Executive functions help us to plan, organize and prioritize our thoughts.
 This disorganized thinking, in addition to dyslexia, makes learning that much harder.